SANDAG/SR11_OME_IG/docs/user_guide.md

 **Install R Packages**

 Several R packages need to be installed to run the port of entry model - `simmer`, `tidyverse`, `data.table`, `properties`, and `xlsx`.
 These R packages automatically get installed (is only done one time for any given machine) as part of model run but if you experience issues with running the R code for the model, you could try installing these packages manually.
-To do this: open the R program (go to `C:\Program Files\R` folder ->  select the R version folder -> go inside`bin\x64` folder -> right click on the R.exe and click on "Run as administrator.
+To do this: open the R program (go to `C:\Program Files\R` folder ->  select the R version folder -> go inside`bin\x64` folder -> right click on the R.exe and click on "Run as administrator."
 For R-3.5.1 installed on a machine, R program path will be `C:\Program Files\R\R-3.5.1\bin\x64\R.exe`) and copy/paste the following commands one at a time to install the required packages.
 If R asks for CRAN mirror to use, select USA (CA 1). **Again, this step s not required unless you experience R program errors with the model run.
 The model won't run all the way through because certain files produced by the R code will be missing.
 It is on WSP's to-do list to make the R package install procedure more robust so that this won't happen**.

 `install.packages("simmer")`